The engine that powers sustainable organisations

 ESG criteria are environmental, social, and governance dimensions that are used to evaluate, benchmark, and report the sustainability of a company.
 These aspects should be managed strategically and monitored year-round.

-Criteria definition begins with a systematic assessment of materiality.
-The materiality assessment serves to understand which sustainability topics are relevant to your business and your stakeholders.
-For example, water consumption matters to a company with water-intensive operations as access to water is a business-critical necessity.
-But the company’s use of this shared resource also matters to the community surrounding the operations site as high withdrawals may cause water stress.
+For example: Water consumption matters to a company with water-intensive operations, as access to water is a business-critical necessity.
+But the company’s use of this shared resource also matters to the community surrounding the operations site, as high withdrawals may cause water stress.

-The concept of double materiality is important in assessing materiality.
-Double materiality considers that:
+The concept of double materiality is significant in assessing materiality and considers that:

 The materialty assessment should be repeated periodically.
 The reason is that the relevant ESG criteria can change as the business evolves.